craftingcity/The-Known-World/Prenotes Nov 19 25.md

 For reasons each your own, you all are present alongside the caravan.
 You have travelled for a number of days - much more slowly than each of you could move on your own - but today is special.
 Today, you stepped into [[The Holyl'nds]].
 The grass, once a beautiful green, is a dull ashy grey, licked with a dark orange spine.
 The trees are burnt black - not dead, but not quite alive either.
 The clicking, clacking stones beneath your feet of the Coalition's Highways is the only reminder that you are less than a day away from the relative safety of the Kingdom of Prosper.

+The sounds of community fill your ears - the creaking of the carts, the neighs of horses, the shouts of commands, the cheers of conversations.
+Everyone make a Perception Check.

 ### What does the World Know?

+There are 4 carts.
+Each cart has an outfit of 4 guards and a driver, meaning there are 20 friendlies plus the party.

+The caravan is walking into an ambush set up by the HDF's 2nd Auxiliary Corps, where 8 soldiers lie in wait with a Durandurm Rotary Repeater mounted on a metal shielded platform.

 ### What happened?